 The Cat Is Overweight

-Cats carrying a few extra pounds may have trouble reaching certain areas of their bodies.
-This makes grooming difficult, so they miss spots.
-If you notice that your cat isn’t keeping themselves as clean as usual, it could be because they physically can’t.
-Bathing them will not only keep them clean but also help them feel better.
-If this is the case you should seek advice on how to reduce your cat’s weight.
+Cats carrying a few extra pounds may have trouble reaching some areas of their bodies.
+If your cat isn’t keeping themselves as clean as usual, it could be because they physically can’t.
+Bathing them will keep them clean and help them feel better.
+If your cat is overweight, you can consult your vet to develop a diet plan.

 The Cat Is Elderly/Sick